GuillaumePoirrier/9gag-upvoted-post-downloader/README.md

 **If you do not trust the file processing, feel free to remove the first part of the html file containing your pseudo and mail.**
 I absolutely take no information from the users.
 Privacy first !

+### Advice needed
+By implementing pyinstaller in Pipfile, compiled version went from 10Mo to 88Mo, if you know how to reduce binary size, feel free to give your advice !